qdrant/landing_page/qdrant-landing/content/documentation/examples/qdrant-airflow-astronomer.md

 ## Let's Go

-We'll be building a semantic retrieval DAG that generates embeddings in parallel based on our data corpus and performs semantic retrieval based on user input.
+We'll be building a DAG that generates embeddings in parallel for our our data corpus and performs semantic retrieval based on user input.

 ### Setting up the project